nancysunnieli/CMSC-12200-Final-Project/README.md

 9.) collegesubredditwebsite directory: This contains all the necessary files for the website.  <br /><br />

 10.)
 Project_Proposal.pdf and edited_plan.pdf contain the overview and schedule of the project.  <br /><br />
-11.) db.sqlite3 is the database that contains two tables, which are called post_words and post_info.
+11.) db.sqlite3 is the database that contains three tables, which are called post_words, post_info, and filtered_text.
 The table post_info contains all the information of the posts.
 It has the same information as all_raw_data.csv.
 The table post_words maps words to the unique_post_id that they are from.
-It has the same information as word_raw_data.csv.  <br /><br />
+It has the same information as word_raw_data.csv.
+The table filtered_text maps unique_post_id to a filtered version of the text of the post. <br /><br />